RMS Aquitania: Early career and World War I Aquitanias maiden voyage was under the command of Captain William Turner on 30 May 1914 with arrival in New York on 5 June. The voyage and arrival in New York received great attention. Fifteen days earlier, the German liner SS Vaterland, being the largest ship in the world at the time, was put into service. In the eye of the press, this maiden voyage was a matter of national prestige. However, this event was overshadowed by the sinking of in Quebec the previous day with over a thousand drowned. However, no passenger cancelled their voyage aboard the Aquitania, despite the strong emotion aroused by this sinking. During her maiden voyage, the ship carried around 1,055 passengers, which was about a third of her total capacity. This was because a superstition pushed some people away from travelling on a ship's maiden voyage. The crossing fully satisfied the crew and the company. Average speed for the voyage, a distance of measured from Liverpool to the Ambrose Channel lightship, was , taking into account a five-hour stop due to fog and the proximity of icebergs. The ship briefly managed to exceed 25 knots. Also, her coal consumption was significantly lower than that of Lusitania and Mauretania. Many passengers enjoyed the voyage. On the return trip, the success was renewed; she carried a total of 2,649 passengers, which was a record for a British liner leaving New York.

 Upon arrival at her home port, she underwent minor modifications, which took into account observations made during the two first crossings (this was typical for a liner after its first round trip).
 Two more round trips took place in the second half of June and the whole of July of that year.
-Her architect Leonard Peskett was on board during those trips to note any defect and room for improvement.
+Her architect Peskett was on board during those trips to note any defect and room for improvement.
 In total, 11,208 passengers travelled on the ship during her first six crossings.
 Her career was abruptly interrupted by the outbreak of World War I, which removed her from passenger service for six years.

-In June 1914 Archduke Franz Ferdinand of Austria was assassinated, and the world was soon plunged into World War I. Aquitania was converted into an armed merchant cruiser on 5 August 1914, for which provision had been made in her design.
+"Government Assumes Control of Aquitania For Transport Purposes"; The Pine Bluff Daily Graphic; July 31, 1914Aquitania was converted into an armed merchant cruiser on 5 August 1914, for which provision had been made in her design.
 On 8 August, having been rid of decorative elements and armed with guns, she was sent on patrol.
 On 22 August, she collided with a liner named Canadian.
 Shortly after, the Admiralty found that large liners were too expensive to operate as cruisers.
 On 30 September, she was repaired, disarmed, and returned to Cunard Line.

 After being idle for a time, in the spring of 1915 she was recalled by the Admiralty and converted into a troopship, and made voyages to the Dardanelles, sometimes running alongside Britannic or Mauretania.
 Around 30,000 men were transported on the ship to the battlefield between May and August of that year.
 Aquitania then was converted into a hospital ship, and acted in that role during the Dardanelles campaign.Le Goff 1998 In 1916, the year that White Star's flagship, and one of Aquitania's main rivals, Britannic, was sunk, Aquitania was returned to the trooping front, and then in 1917 was laid up in the Solent.Chirnside 2008 In 1918, now under the command of James Charles, the ship was back on the high seas in troopship service, conveying North American troops to Britain.
 Many of these departures were from the port of Halifax, Nova Scotia where the ship's dazzle paint scheme was captured by artists and photographers, including Antonio Jacobsen.
 On one occasion Aquitania transported over 8,000 men.
 During her nine voyages, she transported approximately a total of 60,000 men.
 During this period, she collided with USS Shaw and tore apart its bow.
 The accident killed a dozen members of the American ship's crew.